Hobart City Beachside F.C.

-Hobart City Beachside Football Club is an Australian semi-professional soccer club based in the suburb of Sandy Bay in Hobart, Tasmania.
+Hobart City Football Club is an Australian semi-professional soccer club based in the suburb of Sandy Bay in Hobart, Tasmania.
 The club's colours are green and black.
 The club plays its home games at Sandown Park, known to fans as the Tropicana Cauldron or simply The Tropicana.
 In 2021, Beachside FC and Hobart City merged to form a club under the current name.

 History

 Beachside FC

 Beachside FC was founded in 1975 under the name Howrah Soccer Club because it played in the Hobart suburb of Howrah.
 The club then adopted the name Beachside HSC when it moved to its current home near Long Beach, in Sandy Bay keeping the HSC from Howrah Soccer Club despite no longer playing in that suburb.
 In 2011, the name was changed subtly to Beachside FC.

 Hobart City

 In 1977, Hobart City Azzurri was founded to provide a youth soccer club for the Italian community.
 In 1981, the Club changed its name to Hobart City FC, as a result of a mandate from Soccer Australia to remove all ethnic based names club titles.
 In 1986, the club become the Southern Tasmanian Seniors Division 1 Premiers and Knock Out Cup Winners.
 The club ceased to exist in late 1991, with its members joining other clubs or retiring.
 In 2021, family members of the original founders, began a re-creation of the Hobart City Azzurri.